mcggEz/synaps/README.md

 # synaps

-A modern project management application featuring an AI-powered task assistant that leverages the Gemini API.
+A project management application featuring an AI-powered task assistant that leverages the Gemini API.
 Synaps helps you organize projects and automatically generate tasks through natural language conversations.

 ## Tech Stack